cotodevel/snemulds/README.md

 	- Rejoice

 Gameboy Macro Mode:
-	- Option selectable from the touchscreen User Interface.
+	- At SnemulDS boot, press Down + X (vblank fast) or Up + X (vblank full) to enable it.
+Optionally, the option is selectable from the touchscreen User Interface.
+		These key combinations provide a way for using SnemulDS on NTR/TWL hardware where the touchscreen is not working.

 Properly Saving / Loading SRAM:
 	- Save in-game, check Options -> SRAM saving and wait for a "SRAM written" message to appear.